gurditsingh/hydeout/_posts/2021-04-06-Spark-Performance-Tuning-Episode1.md

 excerpt: "A Spark job can be optimized by many techniques so let’s dig deeper into those techniques.
 Apache Spark optimization helps with in-memory data computations.
 The bottleneck for these spark optimization computations can be CPU, memory or any resource in the cluster."
 last_modified_at: 2021-04-06T09:10:02-05:00
 tags:
-  - Azure
-  - Azure Synapse Analytics
+  - Spark
+  - Performance Tuning
-  - cloud
+  - Bigdata
-  - Azure SQL Data Warehouse
-  - Azure Data Lake
+  - Memory
-  - Cloud Lakehouse
+  - Spark Configurations
-  - Azure Cloud services
-  - SQL Pool
+  - Cluster Parameters
 ---

 ## What is Spark Performance Tuning?